samriddhinechali1/stock-price-prediction/README.md

 # 📊 Stock Price Prediction App 📈

-Welcome to the **Stock Price Prediction App**!
 This app predicts the future stock prices of various companies using advanced machine learning models.
 With this tool, you can analyze historical data and make predictions using two popular models: **Prophet** and **AutoRegressive (AR)**.Currently, the app supports predictions for only 10 companies but there might be changes in the future!

 ## 🧰 Models used